 top of page

-Building a sustainable practice is more important than anything else.
-Creating a practice in which you can thrive as a professional and a business owner will help you keep answering your calling.
+Creating a practice where you can thrive as a professional and a business owner will help you keep answering your calling.

 Otherwise, you will burn out or worse, become disillusioned with your field altogether.